 Associate in Automotive Technology

 Unlike some automotive technology programs, Mount Wachusett Community College's does not provide manufacturer-specific training.
 This allows enrollees to gain generalized experience that can be more broadly applied.
 Students gain the skills necessary to perform diagnosis and repairs on systems and parts throughout a vehicle.
-They may also choose to take advantage of the 3-credit cooperative education course to gain hands-on work experience through an employer while in school.
+They may also choose to take advantage of the cooperative education to gain hands-on work experience through an employer while in school.

 This associate's degree program takes two years to complete and follows the same first-year curriculum as the certificate program described above.
 During their second year, students complete their general education requirements in English, mathematics, science, health and the humanities.
-Upon completion of the program, graduates may chose to start a career in the same areas as certificate-holders, or they can opt to continue their education at a 4-year school through transfer agreements held by the college.
+Upon completion of the program, graduates may choose to start a career in the same areas as certificate-holders, or they can opt to continue their education at a 4-year school through transfer agreements held by the college.